JasperFx/jasper/documentation/documentation/bootstrapping/console.md

 <!--title:Jasper in Console Applications-->

 At this time, the Jasper team is focused on hosting applications either in IIS (or nginx) or as a console application that would be suitable for running in a Docker container.
-To that end, we've added the `JasperAgent` static class as a helper for standing up Jasper in a console application.
+To that end, we've added the `JasperHost` static class as a helper for standing up Jasper in a console application.

 The sample usage from the <[linkto:documentation/getting_started;title=getting started]> topic would look like this:

 <[sample:QuickStartConsoleMain]>

-At runtime, `JasperAgent` uses the `JasperRegistry` you hand it to <[linkto:documentation/bootstrapping;title=bootstrap a JasperRuntime]> and run the application until the console process is stopped.
+At runtime, `JasperHost` uses the `JasperRegistry` you hand it to <[linkto:documentation/bootstrapping;title=bootstrap a IJasperHost]> and run the application until the console process is stopped.

-Or if you'd prefer to bootstrap with `IWebHostBuilder`, you can still use `JasperAgent` like this:
+Or if you'd prefer to bootstrap with `IWebHostBuilder`, you can still use `JasperHost` like this:

 <[sample:simplest-aspnetcore-run-from-command-line]>

 You can also use the command line arguments to customize how the application runs like this:

-<[sample:JasperAgent-programmatic-customization]>
+<[sample:JasperHost-programmatic-customization]>

 Or like this:

 <[sample:JasperAgent-programmatic-construction]>

-Let's say that your Jasper application compiles to `MyApp.exe` and uses the `JasperAgent` class to run the commands.
+Let's say that your Jasper application compiles to `MyApp.exe` and uses the `JasperHost` class to run the commands.
 In that case you can run your application simply by typing `MyApp` at the command line with no arguments.